 If you don’t want to risk your ice cubes tasting of basil, use the parchment paper method instead.
 Line a tray (one that fits in your freezer) with parchment, and drop small spoonfuls of the pistou onto the paper.
 Freeze until solid and then transfer to a container to store.

 I don’t use single-use plastic and instead store the cubes in glass canning jars in my freezer.
 These are ideal as they’re meant to withstand extreme temperature changes and I’ve never had one crack.

 Let’s connect!
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.
 If you make this recipe, I’d love to see!
 Tag your instagram versions with @occasionallyeggs.

 Pistou for Freezing

-- 10 cloves garlic
+- 10 cloves garlic to taste

-- Juice of one lemon
+- Juice of one lemon (about 3 tablespoons)

-- 1/2 teaspoon salt
+- ½ teaspoon sea salt to taste

 - 3 tablespoons olive oil